RicardoRodr/Exploratory-Data-Analysis-First-Project/README.md

-# Exploratory-Data-Analysis-First-Project
-Coursera
+# Exploratory Data Analysis - Project 1

 Each function can independently read all the data, reproduce their correspoding plots and save them to the working directory.
-For the code to work, the txt file containing the data must be in the working directory (not the zip, the zip file is not read by these scripts)
+For the code to work, the txt file containing the data must be in the working directory (not the zip, the zip file is not read by these scripts).